 My favorite works there this year were created by local artist, Jason Waldron.
 He makes three-dimensional works created with wood and metal scraps salvaged in Central Oregon.
 They are large, dramatic, and expressive.
 Check them out at Waldron 3D.

-Our National Park Service is celebrating its 100th birthday this week so I thought it only appropriate that pictures I have taken of the parks should be presented in a frame.
+Our National Park Service is celebrating its 100th birthday this week.
+I thought it appropriate to share pictures of our parks as works of art – with each framed and matted.
 Our 59 parks represent diverse and beautiful places and the Park Service works within a framework that helps to protect them.
 Hope that my “gallery” inspires you to visit some of them soon.

 Have you ever finally made it to a place that people had told you you HAD to go to?
 For me that place was Hosmer Lake.
 Why didn’t I go here sooner?!

 We went early on a mid-weekday morning.
 I had heard about the crowds sometimes here on weekends.
-It can get very crowded – especially on summer weekends.
+It can get very crowded – especially in the summer.

 Looking under our boats, we noticed many large fish.
 It is a fly fishing only catch-and-release lake.
 There are brook trout, rainbow trout, and Atlantic salmon here.
 They stopped stocking salmon in 2015.
 Now Oregon Department of Fish & Wildlife is stocking cutthroat trout and “Cranebow” rainbow trout in Hosmer Lake.
 Cranebows are hatchery fish derived from wild redband trout that live in nearby Crane Prairie Reservoir.
-They are known for being feisty and strong.
+They are feisty and strong compared to other fish.

 For more information on where to fish within 90 minutes of Bend, go here.

 The lake is shallow and clear so, according to one fisherman we saw, the fish may see you long before you attempt to catch them.
-We saw a great blue heron patiently perched nearby in pursuit of its own fish dinner.
+We saw a great blue heron patiently perching next to the fisherman in pursuit of its own fish dinner.

 The conifer forests, bulrushes, and water plants bordering the lake provide habitat for several types of birds.
 Swallows ascended then dipped low over the lake.
 A nighthawk squawked as it pursued a meal of flying insects.
 Yellow-headed blackbirds tiptoed across floating water plants.
-A sapsucker probed at a downed tree by the water’s edge.
+Meanwhile, a sapsucker stayed busy probing a downed tree by the water’s edge.
 Pied-billed grebes and ring-necked ducks drifted by us with their young.
-A double-crested cormorant submerged and surfaced many yards away.
+A double-crested cormorant submerged and then surfaced many yards away.

 If you go at a time of light usage, you may not see anyone else for a while.
 It’s almost like you are in the wilds of Alaska instead of just 36 miles from the city of Bend, Oregon.